 Requesting a discharge or forgiveness

 Contact your loan holder or servicer(s).
 You should use the National Student Loan Data System to determine the servicer(s) of your loan(s) and your total debt if you do not know this information.
-You will need your FAFSA PIN to access your NSLDS records.
+You will need your FSA ID to access your NSLDS records.
 You may also retrieve this information by calling 800-4FED-AID (1-800-433-3243).

 Provide all required documentation.